mosharafhossain/negation-and-nli/README.md

 	  --corpus: Name of the corpus (e.g., rte or snli or mnli), (required)

+## New NLI benchmarks containing negation
+The annotation files for the new NLI benchmarks containing negation are given below.
+RTE: ./data/new_benchmarks/clean_data/RTE.txt
+SNLI: ./data/new_benchmarks/clean_data/SNLI.txt
+MNLI: ./data/new_benchmarks/clean_data/MNLI.txt

 ## Citation

 Please cite our paper if the paper (and code) is useful.
-Paper title: "An Analysis of Natural Language Inference Benchmarks through the Lens of Negation".
 ```bibtex
 @inproceedings{hossain-etal-2020-analysis,
     title = "An Analysis of Natural Language Inference Benchmarks through the Lens of Negation",